 Acceptable GPA: Students that are place on academic probation will be placed on a warning status.
 Students with a warning status will be able to receive financial aid.
 Students must meet SAP standards by the end of that term in order to continue receiving financial aid.
 Students that are placed on academic probation for a second, consecutive term will fail Satisfactory Academic Progress standards and will need to appeal their status.

-Max Units: Undergraduate students that have attempted over 150 units, but have not yet met their 180 unit limit will be placed on a warning status.
+Max Units: Undergraduate students that have attempted over 150 units, but have not yet met their 180 unit limit will be plaed on a warning status.
+Undergraduate students that have completed 130 units and less than 150 units will be placed on a warning status.
 Students with a warning status will be able to receive financial aid.

 Pre-Nursing Students and Undeclared Majors Max Units